SimZhou/Master-fyp/README.md

 ### 1.3 Calculated Technical Indicators & Macro-environment Factors
 ###### (might not have sufficient time to do this but important for research purpose)
-Since
+Since news should not be the only

 ## 2. Mothods
 ### 2.1 Word Tokenization
-The word tokenization is going to be implemented using 'Jieba' (see: https://pypi.org/project/jieba/), a pre-
+The word tokenization is going to be implemented using 'Jieba' (see: https://pypi.org/project/jieba/), a python library  HMM.

 ### 2.2 Word/Token Embedding